Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this proposed rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.1D, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a special local regulation lasting 3 days that would prohibit entry within a designated area around the Duluth Harbor entrance.
-Normally such actions are categorically excluded from further review under paragraph L of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
-We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves a special local regulation lasting 3 days that would prohibit entry within a designated area around the Duluth Harbor entrance.
+Normally such actions are categorically excluded from further review under paragraph L in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures.

 G. Protest Activities